ablab/IsoQuant/README.md

 * `auto` - automatic selection based on the data type and model construction strategy (default);
 * `only_canonical` - report novel transcripts, which contain only canonical splice sites;
-* `only_stranded` - report novel transcripts, for which the strand can be unambiguously derived using splice sites and presence of a polyA tail, allowing some splice sites to be non-canonical
+* `only_stranded` - report novel transcripts, for which the strand can be unambiguously derived using splice sites and presence of a polyA tail, allowing some splice sites to be non-canonical;
 * `all` -- report all transcript model regardless of their splice sites.